acourreges/livino-reader/README.md

 ![Screenshot](/media/screenshot.jpg)

+## Installation and Usage

-For detailed instructions about installation or use, please check the [LiViNo Reader page](http://www.adriancourreges.com/projects/livino-reader/).
+For detailed instructions about installation or usage, please check the [LiViNo Reader page](http://www.adriancourreges.com/projects/livino-reader/).

+## Compatible Games

+Some games confirmed to be working are [listed on the wiki](https://github.com/acourreges/livino-reader/wiki).